proteinreport/proteinreport.org/content/en/events/growth-series-crafting-brand-identity-vow/index.md

 date: 2020-09-29 15:26:14
 lastmod: 2020-09-29 15:26:14
 slug: /growth-series-crafting-brand-identity-vow
-description: "Join us for a discussion about branding one of Australia's hottest food tech startups with Vow cofounder Tim Noakesmith.
+description: "Join us for a discussion about branding one of Australia's hottest food tech startups with Vow cofounder Tim Noakesmith.About this Event"
-About this Event"
 proteins: [Cell-Based]
 products: [Meat]
 topics: [Business]